Niavaran: Culture

 In recent years, the Niavaran area has become famous by groups of artists who use the traditional backdrop of the area for taking photos on their mobile phones.
-It has been extensively photographed by many artists using the Instagram.
+It has been extensively photographed by many artists using Instagram.

 Notable sights

 The architecture is unique in that the area's graded slopes have given rise to multilevel layouts and idiosyncratic lofts.
 Being situated on the city foothills (1700 metres above sea level), Niavaran has a cooler climate all year round compared to the rest of Tehran, and excellent vantage points.